emoryjgrubbs/digital-stenography/README.md

 This Python script allows you to access and modify pixel values of an image while keeping the image header intact.
 It uses the `Pillow` library to manipulate images and provides a simple example of color inversion.

-## Features

-- **Access pixel data**: Modify each pixel's RGB values.
-- **Preserve the image header**: The header information remains unchanged when saving the modified image.

 ## Prerequisites

 Make sure you have Python installed on your system.
 You also need the `Pillow` library to run this script.